MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ***
 Windows Containers created with PowerShell need to be managed with PowerShell – [Managing Windows Containers with PowerShell](./manage_powershell.md)

-Windows Containers are in an early preview, not all features are functional and some Docker commands have not yet been tested.
 ***

 ##Working with Docker Commands: